 Unique Plants and Wildlife

-During your visit, learn about the 240 plant species endemic to the island.
-Enjoy the park’s pure air and some of the best birdwatching on the island.
+During your visit, learn about the 240 plant species endemic to Puerto Rico.
+Enjoy the park’s pure air and some of the best birdwatching on the Island.
 Hopefully, you’ll catch a view of woodpeckers, green mangos, and the Puerto Rican parrot.

 Want more “wow” during your visit?
-Drive over to the Yokahú Observation Tower.
-With an elevation of 1,575 ft, the expansive view is worth the trip.
+Drive over to the Yokahú Observation Tower (Road 191, km 8.8).
+With an elevation of 1,575 feet, the expansive view is worth the trip.
 The blue beauty of the ocean in the distance and the vast lush green mountains will have you reaching for your camera.
 These are some photos that will make your friends on social media jealous.

 Tour guides depart from most major hotels in San Juan.
 It is recommended to reserve a tour with your hotel or tour provider in advance to confirm availability.
-Alternatively, many visitors decide to rent cars for a day and visit on their own, which is also relatively easy.
-The drive is less than an hour from San Juan to El Yunque.
+Alternatively, many cruise ship visitors and vacationers decide to rent cars for a day and visit on their own, which is also relatively easy.

-The forest is available every day (except for Christmas) from 7:30 a.m. to 6 p.m.
-El Portal Visitors’ Center is open from 9:00 a.m. to 5:00 p.m.
-While the forest has no entrance fee, admission to some of the optional attractions will have a cost of $4 for adults and $2 seniors, with children under 15 years entering for free.
+The forest is available every day (except for Christmas) from 7:30 a.m. to 5:00 p.m.
+El Portal Visitor Center is open from 9:00 a.m. to 5:00 p.m.
+While the forest has no entrance fee, admission to some of the optional attractions will cost $8 for adults, with children under 15 years entering for free.

-Daily rain showers are expected in El Yunque (it’s a rainforest), so bring your ponchos or umbrellas and an extra set of dry clothes.
+With an average rainfall of 120 inches per year, daily rain showers are to be expected, so bring your ponchos or umbrellas and an extra set of dry clothes.
 The rain is often brief but intense.
 Hiking boots are also a must for some of the wetter trails.
 Most importantly, if your visit isn’t part of a guided tour, make sure to plan ahead because once you’re in the forest, cell and data service for most providers is spotty at best.